AmoebeLabs/swiss-army-knife-card-manual/docs/start/what-is-this-custom-card.md

   - Introduction
 ---
 <!-- GT/GL -->
-# What is this custom card, and what not?
+# What is this custom card, and for whom is it meant?

 ##:sak-sak-logo: What is this custom card?